 - High vacancy rate of shops

-- A web application for shop entrepreneurs to receive their payments and see who else is involved, and;
+- A web application for shop entrepreneurs to receive their payments and see who else is involved

 The reward for each of the tasks done properly, is in the form of local digital currency.
-These coins can only be issued by Heerlen’s citizens in the local economy.
+These coins can only be used by Heerlen’s citizens in the local economy.
 The currency is named ‘t Heerlens Heitje, derived from Dutch for bob-a-job: ‘heitje voor karweitje’.
 One Heitje is worth one euro.
 For citizens, the solution can improve their community engagement and meaningful wellbeing.
 The gamification aspect of the currency has been proven effective to stimulate further engagement.
-For entrepreneurs, the local currency can stimulate their business and attract local customers.
-For the municipality of Heerlen the new rewarding system, can help them to handle the maintenance of the public space and get much more insight in active community engagement.
+For entrepreneurs, the local currency can stimulate their businesses and attract local customers.
+For the municipality of Heerlen, the new rewarding system can help them to handle the maintenance of the public spaces and gain much more insight in active community engagement.